New AIIMS director: Names of 3 docs get top body's nod; to be sent to ACC for final approval | Education

 The three AIIMS doctors recommended for the top job in the premier institute are Dr Nikhil Tandon, head of the department of endocrinology; Dr Rajesh Malhotra, chief of AIIMS Trauma Centre and the head of the department of orthopaedics; and Dr Pramod Garg, professor in the gastroenterology department at the institute, sources said.

-These three names shortlisted by the search-cum-selection committee were placed before the Institute Body, the top decision-making body of the AIIMS, on Tuesday and were approved.
+These three names shortlisted by the search-cum-selection committee were placed before the Union Health Minister Mansukh Mandaviya-headed Institute Body, the top decision-making body of AIIMS, on Tuesday and were approved.

 These names will be sent to the ACC headed by the prime minister for final approval, the sources said.